 Andrew M. Kucia, CFP®

-Andrew Kucia (pronounced KOO-sha) doubts he’d be working with people and their money if he were anywhere other than Johnson Investment Counsel.“The work we do with our clients involves so much more than the nuts and bolts of moving money around.
+Andrew Kucia (pronounced KOO-sha) doubts he’d be working with people and their money if he were anywhere other than Johnson Investment Counsel.
+“The work we do with our clients involves so much more than the nuts and bolts of moving money around.
 Here, we develop actual relationships.
 I want to talk to people, find out about their lives, figure out what matters to them and how their money can move them in that direction."

 “For one reason or another, I’m the type who sticks around.
 I like to be near family, around people I know and love.
-I get the text a couple times a year asking if I can move a dresser to the third floor.
+I get the text a couple of times a year asking if I can move a dresser to the third floor.
 That kind of thing matters to me, being nearby, being available to my family.”

 He bought an offset smoker and, after his first year, had already smoked most of the barbecue essentials a few times.
 He likes having friends and family over and sending them home with the leftovers.
 Most of the Kucia side of Andrew’s family are XU alumni, and he has been going to Xavier men’s basketball games his entire life.
 His father’s season tickets go back 35 years.
 “We are not casual fans,” he says.

-There is some irony in that Andrew is a portfolio manager, but one who doesn’t consider himself a financial person as such.
+There is some irony in that Andrew is a portfolio manager but one who doesn’t consider himself a financial person as such.

 “I didn’t grow up following the stock market intensely.
-But after eight years at Johnson Investment Counsel, I’m happy with how well my role here fits my desire to help people and discuss meaningful decisions and topics with them.
+But after nine years at Johnson Investment Counsel, I’m happy with how well my role here fits my desire to help people and discuss meaningful decisions and topics with them.
 I have a lot to be grateful for.”